Guidance for health and safety

 New telepsychology services, including one focused on stress responses to COVID-19, are now available through UMaine’s Psychological Services Center.
 A story about this work is online.
 For more information or to become a client, call the center at 207.581.2034.

-What protocols should be followed by employees and students returning to campus and UMaine and UMM facilities from out of state?
+What protocols should be followed by employees returning from out of state travel to UMaine and UMM campuses, and UMaine facilities and offices statewide?
 (Currently not including the states of Vermont, New York, New Jersey, Connecticut and New Hampshire)

-Those asymptomatic community members faculty, staff and students who have recently traveled outside of Maine and are returning to campus are subject to Maine CDC-recommended measures on their return to campus, based on their prior travel (CDC travel advisories) and out-of-state home locations (regions/states with sustained community transmission).
+Those asymptomatic faculty and staff who have recently traveled outside of Maine and are returning to campus are subject to Maine CDC-recommended measures based on their prior travel (CDC travel advisories) and out-of-state home locations (regions/states with sustained community transmission).
 There is sustained transmission of COVID-19 in the U.S. UMaine or UMM community members returning from out-of-state travel who are not exhibiting flu or COVID-19 symptoms are asked to self-quarantine for 14 days prior to returning to their workplace.
 During self-quarantine, monitor for COVID-19 symptoms and take a daily temperature.
 If you develop COVID-19 symptoms, call your health care provider and follow the recommendations.
 Follow the voluntary UMaine/UMM self-reporting guidance below to assist in planning and guiding your return to work plan.
 Older adults and travelers with underlying health issues should avoid situations that put them at increased risk for more severe disease.
 This entails avoiding crowded places and nonessential travel.

 Employees under the guidance of a health care provider